When Harry Met Barack: Obama Tells Prince About Life After White House

 The U.K.'s Prince Harry took over editing duties for today at BBC Radio 4's Today program.
 And he managed to snag a rather high-profile guest: Barack Obama.

 The full audio of the interview is available here for the next six days.
-The interview was taped in September during the Invictus Games in Toronto, a event created by Harry for wounded, injured or ill servicemen and veterans.
+The interview was taped in September during the Invictus Games in Toronto, an event created by Harry for wounded, injured or ill servicemen and veterans.

 Prince Harry is all set to guest edit the programme on Wednesday where you can expect a lot more of this...— BBC Radio 4 Today (@BBCr4today) December 26, 2017